 You want to maximize returns while reducing the associated risk.
 As volatility increases, you expect to see a meaningful increase in the return to justify the increase in risk.
 If returns don’t increase enough, you will find a different place for your money.

-A higher Sharpe ratio is always better than a lower one.
+If you’re wondering what is a good Sharpe ratio, a higher ratio is always better than a lower one.
 This shows the portfolio is not taking on too much risk to get higher returns.

 - less than one = bad